 Stanton Optical Expands Reach With New Store In North Little Rock, AR

-Full-Service Eye Care, Offering Hi-tech Eye Exams, Eye Health Solutions and Affordable EyewearAt Stanton Optical, we are changing the way people buy glasses, making the process simple and affordable.
-Eyesight shouldn't be a luxury, but something accessible to everybody.” - Daniel Stanton - Founder and CEO NORTH LITTLE ROCK, AR, UNITED STATES, June 4, 2025 /EINPresswire / -- Stanton Optical, a pioneer in affordable and accessible eye care, announces the grand opening of its latest store in North Little Rock, AR, on May 26th-and third in the market.
+NORTH LITTLE ROCK, AR, UNITED STATES, June 4, 2025 /EINPresswire/ -- Stanton Optical, a pioneer in affordable and accessible eye care, announces the grand opening of its latest store in North Little Rock, AR, on May 26th-and third in the market.
 This new addition at 3913 McCain Blvd.
 Suite A, North Little Rock, AR 72116 strengthens Stanton Optical's commitment to delivering on its mission of Making Eye Care Easy across 300+ locations nationwide.

 Convenient Eye Care for Less